 With regard to the scope of application of the internal models used to calculate regulatory requirements, it should be emphasised that there have been no significant changes compared to the situation as at 31 December 2013, except for the Bank of Italy's authorisation for use of the internal model for counterparty risk (EPE - Expected Positive Exposure) for regulatory purposes, with reference to the parent company Intesa Sanpaolo and Banca IMI.

-In addition, authorisation was obtained for extension of the AIRB approach on credit risk to the subsidiary Banca Monte Parma for the SME Retail regulatory segment with effect from March 2014.
-In the second quarter, Slovakian subsidiary VUB received authorisation from the Bank of Italy for transition to the AIRB approach for the Corporate segment and the IRB approach for the SME Retail segment.
-From the second quarter of 2014, market risks are reported according to the internal model for capital requirements for the Parent Company's Hedge Fund portfolios.
+In addition, in previous periods of 2014, authorisation was obtained for extension of the IRB approach on credit risk to the subsidiary Banca Monte Parma for the SME Retail regulatory segment.
+Slovakian subsidiary VUB received authorisation for transition to the AIRB approach for the Corporate segment and the IRB approach for the SME Retail segment.
+Finally, market risks are reported according to the internal model for capital requirements for the Parent Company's Hedge Fund portfolios.